To see an archived version of daily vaccination data that ran from January through June 2021, go here.

 Which vaccines have been approved?

 While more than 50 vaccine candidates have progressed to clinical trials with humans, two have been approved for emergency use by the U.S Food and Drug Administration.
-A vaccine developed by Pfizer and BioNTech was approved by the FDA on Dec.
-11, and a second vaccine produced by Moderna was authorized Dec.
-18. A third vaccine developed by the University of Oxford and AstraZeneca could be ready for review in early 2021.
+A vaccine developed by Pfizer and BioNTech was approved for those age 16 and older by the FDA on Dec.
+11, and a second vaccine produced by Moderna was authorized for adults over the age of 18 Dec.
+18. A single-dose vaccine produced by Johnson & Johnson was approved for those age 18 and older Feb.
+27. A fourth vaccine developed by the University of Oxford and AstraZeneca could be ready for review in coming months.

 How do the vaccines work?